BaristaLabs/Espresso-v8/README.md

 > Note: When building on Windows, installing the Windows 10 SDK as part of the Visual Studio 2019 installation is insufficient as it does not include the 'Debugging Tools for Windows' feature
 > Ensure that is included by first removing (the latest) Windows 10 SDK using the Visual Studio 2019 installer then installing the Windows 10 SDK from https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/ ensuring that 'Debugging Tools for Windows' is selected when installing.

-> Note: When building with Docker on Windows, ensure that Hyper-V isolation is used over WSL2 and a good amount of cpus and ram is allocated in the docker settings - or, possibly it is possible to use WSL2 mode but the number of CPUs with --cpus=4 - ancedontally on at 16 core windows machine with docker in linux mode, the v8 build process runs out of memory around step 450 of a d8 build, the message is ```internal compiler error: Killed (program cc1plus)```
+> Note: When building Linux binaries Docker on Windows, ensure that Hyper-V isolation is used over WSL2 and a good amount of cpus and ram is allocated proportionally to the number of CPUs in the docker settings - or, possibly it is possible to use WSL2 mode but the number of CPUs with --cpus=4 - ancedontally on at 16 core windows machine with docker in linux mode, the v8 build process runs out of memory around step 450 of a d8 build, the message is ```internal compiler error: Killed (program cc1plus)```

-> Note: When building with Docker on Mac, ensure that RAM is allocated proportionally to the number of CPUs allocated.
+> Note: When building with Docker on Mac, ensure that RAM is also allocated proportionally to the number of CPUs allocated.
 Build succeeds on a MBP 16" with 4CPU and 16GB.
 When it fails, a similar error is reported with cc1plus being killed.